Oni-giri/zkm-docs/src/app/page.md

 title: What is ZkWhirl ?
 ---

 ZkWhirl is a private zk rollup on top of an EVM chain.
 It allows users to deposit assets, such as ETH, a withdraw on another address, anonymously.
+It uses Aztec Connect tech, built by the Aztec team, leading the efforts in zero-knowledge privacy.

 It is different from solutions such as Tornado Cash, since it allows users to withdraw a lower amount than their initial deposit, but also to send each others assets anonymously, on the rollup.
 Users can transact, but no one can see their transaction history.